 While there’s no one hard and fast amount of fluid that’s “right” for everyone, the Institute of Medicine sets an Adequate Intake level that should be suitable for most people.
 For men, total fluid intake should be around 3.7 liters per day, and for women, 2.7 liters per day (source).

-However, about 20% of fluid comes from foods we eat.
+However, about 20% of fluid comes from the foods we eat.
 As such, it’s estimated men need around 3 liters per day of fluid they drink, and women need around 2.2 liters per day of fluid they drink.

-If you’re dealing with constipation, try tracking your fluid intake over a few days and see if you’re meeting your needs.
+If you’re dealing with keto constipation, try tracking your fluid intake over a few days and see if you’re meeting your needs.
 If not, you can try to drink more water to do so.
 Seltzer water, water infused with cucumber or herbs, and unsweetened tea are also good options on a keto diet to help you meet hydration needs.

 Quick Diet Changes

 When you switch from the standard American diet to a keto diet, your body is forced to quickly adapt to this new way of eating.
 If you were used to eating many high carb foods, and now you’re only eating many high-fat and protein-rich foods, your digestive system might need a little time to catch up.

 Similarly, focusing on too many processed keto foods can affect your digestive system.